bioperl/bioperl.github.io/INSTALL.WIN.md

 ### Installing bioperl-db

-   bioperl-db now works for Windows w/o installing CygWin.
+   [bioperl-db](http://www.bioperl.org/wiki/BioPerl_db) now works for Windows w/o installing CygWin.
 This has primarily been tested on WinXP using MySQL5, but it is expected that other bioperl-db supported databases (PostgreSQL, Oracle) should work.

    You will need Bioperl rel.
-1.5.2, a relational database (I use MySQL5 here as an example), and the Perl modules DBI and DBD::mysql, which can be installed from PPM as desribed above (make sure the additional repositories for Kobes and Bribes are added, they will have the latest releases).
+1.5.2, a relational database (I use MySQL5 here as an example), and the Perl modules [DBI](https://metacpan.org/pod/DBI) and [DBD::mysql](https://metacpan.org/pod/DBD::mysql), which can be installed from PPM as desribed above (make sure the additional repositories for Kobes and Bribes are added, they will have the latest releases).
 Do NOT try using nmake with these modules as they will not build correctly under Windows!
 The PPM builds, by Randy Kobes, have been modified and tested specifically for Windows and ActivePerl.

-   NOTE: we plan on having a PPM for bioperl-db available along with the regular bioperl 1.5.2 release PPM.
+   **NOTE**: we plan on having a PPM for bioperl-db available along with the regular bioperl 1.5.2 release PPM.
 We will post instructions at that time on using PPM to install bioperl-db.